What to Look for in a CRM for Restoration Contractors Before You Buy

 - Access your project/customer data from the office or the field

-When deciding on what contractor CRM software works best for your insurance restoration business, it’s important to look at the areas you want to improve.
-Whether you’re looking to improve things like organization or speed up your sales process with aerial measurement reports, knowing what you want for your business will help you choose insurance restoration software that’s right for you.
+When deciding on what CRM software works best for your insurance restoration business, it’s important to look at the areas you are wanting to improve.
+No matter if you’re looking to improve things like organization or speed up your sales process with aerial measurement reports, knowing what you want for your business will help you choose restoration contractor software that’s right for you.

 Looking at where your company’s process is struggling or missing the mark is the first step to deciding on the right software.
-Is your office entering data incorrectly?
+Is your office missing double data entry?
 Are you delivering inaccurate estimates?
-Wherever you’re seeing snags in your process, this can help you determine what’s most important to find in a software solution.
-The more your insurance restoration software is tailored to the roofing industry, the more likely it is that it will offer a full suite of tools that you need.
+Wherever you’re seeing snags in your process, this can be a deciding factor if you should choose a standard CRM or if you should go with roofing software to improve your business processes.

-Time Management.
-Having the ability to upload important documents, assign tasks, track job costs, add and share photos with your crew, schedule labor and deliveries, and share customer information can save your business time and help your teams stay organized.
+Having the ability to upload important documents, assign tasks, track job costs, add and share photos with your crew, schedule labor and deliveries and share customer information, can save your business time and help your teams stay organized.

-Crew Scheduling.
 Many roofing businesses use a number of different crews to complete projects.
 Having restoration contractor software where you and your production team can view all labor assignments and material deliveries can help keep all your teams in the loop.
-You can see which crews have availability and who is working which jobs.
+You can see which crews have availability and who is working which jobs with an intuitive calendar.
 Your production staff will be able to plan and schedule all of your company’s labor and material deliveries.

-Order Management.
 Which labor and material orders are outstanding?
-You need a one-stop shop for all of the relevant details associated with your jobs.
+You need a one-stop-shop for all of the relevant details associated with your jobs.
 From there, you can see which orders need your immediate attention, or drill into each order to view more details and make edits.
-You’ll be able to review labor tickets, material orders, crew assignments, and subcontractor information, with all accompanying documentation.
-Contractor CRM software puts all this information at your fingertips.
+You’ll need to review labor tickets, material orders, crew assignments, and subcontractor information, with all accompanying documentation.

-Custom Reporting.
-The best contractor CRMs offer custom reporting that goes beyond the basics.
-Far from just focusing on leads and finances, these reports allow roofing businesses to view job milestones, calculate estimates, place material orders, and other data that is vital.
-Whether your office staff wants a report of last month’s finances or your sales team wants weekly check-ins on their efforts, you can set up reports to pull this information and deliver it to the appropriate team members as often as needed.
+Insurance restoration company software offers custom reporting that is important to your roofing business.
+Instead of basic reports that just focus on leads and finances, these reports allow roofing businesses to view job milestones, calculate estimates, place material orders, and other data that is vital.
+Custom reporting features allow you to create specific reports to view a variety of areas of operation.
+Whether your office staff wants a report of last month’s finances or if your sales team wants weekly reports of their efforts, you can set up reports to pull this information and have them delivered to the appropriate team members as often as needed.

-The decision to move away from spreadsheets and paper files to a CRM solution can be intimidating—but it doesn’t have to be.
-If you keep your focus on the needs and long-term goals of your company, you’ll be able to find the right contractor CRM that will keep your insurance restoration business growing.
+The decision to move away from spreadsheets and paper files to a CRM for restoration contractors can be intimidating—but it doesn’t have to be.
+Finding the right restoration contractor software for your business can be easy.
+All you have to do is look at what your business needs and what are long-term goals are for the company.
+Then you’ll be able to narrow down the best solutions.